Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to deploy the artifacts to on-premises servers.

-Solution: You deploy a Docker build to an on-premises server.
+Solution: **You deploy a Docker build to an on-premises server**.
 You add a Download Build Artifacts task to the deployment pipeline.

 Does this meet the goal?